-> Advising companies in relation to obligations arising under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).
+> advising companies about compliance with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth);

-> Acting and advising in defamation matters for individuals in traditional and digital media.
+> appearing (unled) in defamation matters for individuals in traditional and digital media;

 Bar Association of Queensland